Coloman, King of Hungary: Early years (c. 1070–1095)

 Coloman was the elder of the two sons of King Géza I who survived infancy.
-Géza's Byzantine second wifewhose baptismal name is unknownleft Hungary after her husband's death, implying that she was not his children's mother.
+Géza's Byzantine second wife, whose baptismal name is unknown, left Hungary after her husband's death, implying that she was not his children's mother.
 Consequently, the mother of Coloman and his younger brother, Álmos, must have been Géza's first wife, Sophia, whose family is unknown.
 According to historians Gyula Kristó and Márta Font, the brothers were born around 1070, because they were mature enough to hold offices in the early 1090s.
 Coloman's uncommon baptismal name was recorded as Colomanus or Colombanus in medieval documents written in Latin.
 Kristó writes that he was most probably named after Saint Coloman of Stockerau, a missionary who was martyred in Austria in the early 11th century.
 Another possibility is that his name is of Turkish origin (meaning "rest"), because his brother bore a Turkish name.

 Coloman's father ascended the throne in 1074.
 Because Coloman and Álmos were minors when he died on 25 April 1077, Géza's brother Ladislaus I succeeded him.
 The new king decided that Coloman should be prepared for a career in the Church.
 The king's decision was unusual as Coloman was older than Álmos and elder brothers were rarely ordained priests.
 The 14th-century Illuminated Chronicle stated that Coloman was "of mean stature, but astute and quick of apprehension", adding that he was "shaggy and hirsute, half-blind and humpbacked, and he walked with a limp and stammered in his speech".
 If the chronicle preserved genuine tradition of his appearance, his physical deformity may have influenced his uncle's decision.
 However, modern scholars tend to refute this view, emphasizing that the chronicle was completed in the reigns of kings descending from Álmos.